smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 It gives the observe enough time to process the proposal before it gets coordinated again, on a new block number.
 </aside>

-#### Conditional Finalization Flow
+#### Conditional Finalization Workflow

 The conditional finalization flow is used to come to agreement among nodes on what upkeepPayloads to check, based on the results of the proposal flow.
 It is triggered by a ticker that provides payloads based on a coordinated block and upkeepIDs.

 The results are collected, filtered, and checked again.
 Eligible results will go into the results store and later on into a report and those that were agreed by at least f+1=3 nodes will be performed on chain.

-### 2. Log Triggers
+### 2. Log Triggers Workflows
-#### Log Trigger Flow
+#### Log Trigger Workflow

-The log trigger flow is used to determine if a log needs to be perform.
+The log trigger workflow is used to determine if a log needs to be perform.
 It is triggered by a ticker that get the latest logs from log event provider.
 The payloads are filtered, processed through checkPipeline and eligible results are collected into the result store.
 Those that are agreed by at least f+1=3 nodes will go into a report and be performed on chain.

 In cases of retryable failures, the payloads are pushed into the retry queue.

-#### Retry Flow
+#### Retry Workflow

-The retry flow is used to retry payloads that failed with retryable errors.
+The retry workflow is used to retry payloads that failed with retryable errors.
 It is triggered by a ticker that gets payloads from the retry queue.

 The payloads are filtered, processed through checkPipeline and eligible results are collected into the result store.
 Those that are agreed by at least f+1=3 nodes will go into a report and be performed on chain.

-#### Log Recovery Proposal Flow
+#### Log Recovery Proposal Workflow

-The log recovery flow is used to recover logs that were missed by the log trigger flow.
+The log recovery workflow is used to recover logs that were missed by the log trigger flow.
 It is triggered by a ticker that gets missed logs from log recoverer.
 The missed logs are pushed into the metadata store as recovery proposals.
 The plugin will then collect these proposals and push them into the outcome to be processed in next rounds where they gets picked up into recovery finalization flow.